Kangyi0406/ZOBetaCopNet/README.md

 ## Installation

-You can install the latest version of `ZOBetaCopNet` from GitHub with:
+You can install the latest version of `scCoNet` from GitHub with:

 ```r
 install.packages("devtools")